Brigham Young University student life: Race and gender issues

 In the 1970s, several schools protested against BYU, claiming it was a racist organization; Stanford and San José State both refused to play the university in sports.
 In 1970, the University of Arizona sent a "fact-finding committee" to determine if BYU was racist, finding that "rhetoric had escalated too far" with regards to racism and the Western Athletic Conference.
 The BYU newspaper The Daily Universe reported that Arizona's committee determined that BYU was not racist, but was an "isolated institution whose members simply do not relate to or understand black people."
 BYU football players were met by 75 picketers demonstrating against racism at BYU when they played Arizona a week after the report.

 In April 1992 during Take Back the Night, an on-campus women's rights group marched in protest at the university's lack of a Women's Resource Center.
 They feared that by not having such a center BYU was not giving enough aid to female students who were the victims of rape and abuse.
 By December 1992, a center had been approved.
 Then-BYU President Rex E. Lee said that the decision of the board of directors to approve the building of the center was unanimous.

 In February 2012, a YouTube video called "What do you know about black history?" of students at BYU surfaced, exemplifying some students' knowledge about Black History Month and African Americans in general.
 The interviewer himself does Blackface while asking students a variety of questions.

-In 2022, a group of Black students from the university went viral on the social media platform TikTok for asking questions related to race, gender, sexuality and politics to other students on campus.
+In 2022, five Black students from the university went viral after starting the Black Menaces, a social media based group that interviews BYU students and occasionally faculty about race, gender, sexuality, and politics.
+The questions they ask are meant to reveal the attitudes about race on campus, especially within the LDS faith, and start conversations about the inequities that people of color face at BYU.
+They have garnered a large fan base–as of 2023, they have nearly one million followers on TikTok.